Lawrence-Krukrubo/Effective_Python/README.md

 # Effective_Python
-**Intuitive and effective Python concepts and best practices.**
+**Intuitive and effective Python concepts and processes.**

 This Repo explores Python Data structures.
-Their attributes, common use cases and methods and functions.
+Their attributes, common use cases, methods and functions.
-There are a few Notebooks containing deails about Python conepts, objects and processes.
+It contains a few Notebooks covering specific details about Python objects and processes.

 ## Structure:
 This Repo contains Colab Notebooks that cover certain aspects of Python programming.